Additional Fire Services Program

-Engage local governments (and fire departments) to explore opportunities for mentorships and joint training initiatives and/or securing MTSA’s with First Nations.
+Engage local governments (and fire departments) to explore opportunities for mentorships and joint training initiatives and/or securing Municipal Type Service Agreements (MTSA) with First Nations.
 The exchange of ideas and best practices, may lead to improvements in fire service operations in First Nation communities.

-Building a level of mutual understanding between local governments and First Nations communities, results in future regional support and collaborations.
+Building a level of mutual understanding between local governments and First Nation communities, results in future regional support and collaborations.
 Information sharing supports improvements and best practices for all communities.

 MTSA’s are an option for delivering community fire protection services and a great alternative for a community that does not currently have the capacity to operate and maintain a fire department.
 Fire protection services are purchased from a neighbouring First Nation community or Municipal/local government on a fee-for-service basis or other terms mutually agreed to.